Back to Index

 So I did that, read things on other religion, you know, talk to people who were in other religions.
 And I kind of got to the place where I for sure believe like Jesus is who he says he was.
 So that's unwavering.
 But in terms of like practicing like my faith and like always knowing if God is there, if he's watching me, if he's taking care of me.

 - So that kind of leads right into the next question.
 Someone asked, how do you prioritize your walk with Jesus in the season?
-I know there's temptations on the road, they said, but, which is kind of funny, but I feel like you were just talking about like how hard it is kind of with the change in schedule, because one of the best things is consistency, but just gets tough.
+I know there's temptations on the road, they said, but it was just kind of funny, but I feel like you were just talking about like how hard it is kind of with the change in schedule because one of the best things is consistency, but just gets tough.

 - I think, yeah, it's always a priority to me in terms of like, I always wake up and I listen to worship music before I listen to anything else but spending time in the word, it can get, you know, your priorities can get thrown off.
 I think no matter what your job is, no matter how busy you are, that should be the priority.

-And then some friends that you're kind of helping out, but you got to have some friends that are like more disciplined, more, more godly, more all these things than you.
+And then some friends that you're kind of helping out, but you gotta have some friends that are like more disciplined, more godly, more all these things than you.
 And that's kind of what Nicodemus is for me.
 So I bring him out there on the road and he helps me.

 You know, he gets on me if he knows I'm staying up late, if I'm kicking it with too many people, things like that. - Yeah, that's smart to always just have someone like around you that you want to live, like how they live and that inspires you.
 Okay, what's your favorite scripture and why?